-As you may know, Strength, toning, and endurance is what X Gym is all about.
+As you may know, strength, toning, and endurance is what an X Gym Workout is all about.
 We accomplish all this in 21 minutes, twice a week, in a safe, effective and efficient way, based on the latest research in Xercise science.

 Our members get cardio results from this workout too – plenty of it – certainly enough to keep up with friends and family doing active stuff and sports.

-Some members want a little Xtra though, so we have our own version of “cardio” at the X Gym, called “Xardio,” also invented based on research and our own Xperimentation like everything else we do.
+Some members want a little Xtra in their X Gym Workout though, so we have our own version of “cardio” at the X Gym, called “Xardio,” also invented based on research and our own Xperimentation like everything else we do.